ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 # Google Colab Non WebUI Stable Diffusion XL Image Generator

-This is a simple Google Colab notebook made by a junior programmer for generating images using Stable Diffusion XL.
+This is a simple Google Colab notebook made by an 18-years-old junior programmer for generating images using Stable Diffusion XL.

 ## Features
 - **Image Generation:** Uses Transformers and Diffusers as the major components for image generation, along with ControlNet, Inpainting, and IP-Adapter.